ashutoshsoni8884/ashutoshsoni8884/README.md

 - 👋 Hi, I’m Ashutosh Soni
 - 👀 I’m interested in Data, I like cleaning the data visualing it with my imagination...
 - 🌱 I’m currently learning all the technologies related to data analytics and making few projects day by day.
 - 💞️ I’m looking to collaborate on Linkedin.
-Do conect With me on Linkedin.
+Do connect With me on Linkedin.

 <!---